top of page

 Treatment Issues

-As a therapist and Licensed Master Social Worker, I have served culturally diverse populations working with groups, families, and individuals struggling with anxiety, depression, neglect, physical, verbal, or sexual trauma, childhood sexual abuse, domestic violence, mental health challenges, substance abuse, and many other life issues.
+As a therapist and Licensed Clinical Social Worker, I have served culturally diverse populations working with groups, families, and individuals struggling with anxiety, depression, neglect, physical, verbal, or sexual trauma, childhood sexual abuse, domestic violence, mental health challenges, substance abuse, and many other life issues.

 Treatment Population